-We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference to our firm under the caption "Legal Matters" in the Prospectuses forming part of the Registration Statement.
-By giving such consent, we do not admit that we are within the category of persons whose consent is required under Section 7 of the Securities Act.
+We hereby consent to the filing of this opinion of counsel as Exhibit 5.1 to the Registration Statement.
+We also consent to the reference to our firm under the heading "Legal Matters" in the Prospectus.
+In giving this consent, we do not thereby admit that we are in the category of persons whose consent is required under Section 7 of the Act and the rules and regulations of the Commission thereunder.